vapor-ware/synse-docs/docs/sdk/developer/testing.md

 $ make test
 ```

-While the above make target will report coverage at a high level, it can be useful to
+While the above make target will report coverage at a high level, it may be useful to
-see a detailed coverage report that shows which lines were hit and which were missed.
+view a detailed coverage report, showing which lines were hit and which were missed.
 For that, you can use the make target

 ```
 make cover
 ```

-This will run tests and collect and join coverage reports for all packages/sub-packages
-and output them as an HTML page.
+This will run unit tests and output the resulting coverage reports as an HTML page.